gogetssl/api/README.md

 ![alt text](https://my.gogetssl.com/assets/img/logo_for_github.png "Logo Title Text 1")
 # GOGETSSL API Documentation
-Order and manage SSL certificates, Seals & Scanners using our API
+Order and manage SSL certificates, Seals & Scanners using our API.

+### Overview
+We offer a REST Request Format API with JavaScript Object Notation (JSON) response format for our partners to directly order and manage their SSL certificates.
+API clients can perform functions such as ordering the different products, canceling and fulfilling orders, and querying for order data, querying for account details data.

 ### Prerequisites
 - Account at [GOGETSSL.com](https://www.gogetssl.com)